mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/FAQ/General/index.md

 ### Is the ImageMagick PHP module included?

-The ImageMagick PHP module is included by default, but you must enable it inside the php.ini template file.
-Remove the `;` from the following line.
-You can reach your template file via File > Edit Template.
+The ImageMagick PHP module is included by default, but you must enable it using the [PHP tab](../../Languages/PHP){:target="_blank"} in MAMP PRO.

-`;extension=imagick.so`

 ---